hengck23/solution-rsna-2024-lumbar-spine/README.md

 ### SCS (spinal canal stenosis) models

-- Optional Models: These are not used in submission as one-stage SCS models did not improve public score.
+- Optional Models: These are not used in submission as one-stage SCS models did not improve the public lb score when added to the team solution.
 ```
 cd src/scs_trainer
 python run_train_scs_pvtv2_b4_fixed.py